• Rick Steves' Best of Scotland in 14 Days Tour, Day by Day

 Day 7: Battle of Culloden

 Today we'll tour the powerful Culloden Battlefield — the "Scottish Alamo," where Bonnie Prince Charlie's defeat in 1746 marked the beginning of the end of the Highland clan system.
 The remainder of the day is yours to explore Inverness' pedestrian-friendly downtown or stroll the lovely parks and promenades along the banks of the River Ness.
-Tonight is a great opportunity to enjoy some traditional music in one of Inverness' many fun-loving pubs.
+Following an afternoon on your own, we'll share dinner together.

 Today we'll drive through Speyside, famous for producing Scotland's favorite drink: whisky, of course.
-We'll tour a cooperage to watch master coopers build oak casks and learn about the importance of cask-aging in the flavor of Scotch whisky.
-After lunch, we'll visit Rothiemurchus, a Highland estate at the heart of Cairngorms National Park with one of the largest areas of natural forest in Britain.
+We'll tour a whisky distillery to sample a wee dram and get the inside story on this iconic Scottish industry.
+After a quintessential Scottish lunch together, we'll visit Rothiemurchus, a Highland estate at the heart of Cairngorms National Park with one of the largest areas of natural forest in Britain.
 With a ranger as our guide, we'll learn of land and animal conservation efforts, including "hairy coos" (shaggy Highland cattle) and red deer.

 • A crannog near Kenmore, Scotland